 What is Cultural Competency?

 It is the ability to effectively operate within different cultural contexts.
+Cultural Competence is based on these three keys;

 What does cultural competency in health care mean?